kasoju2712/Bibliometric-Matching/README.md

 Execution
 ---------
-1) Execute Nobel_prize_crawl with required modules imported -> First part of the execution deals with crawling laureate's wiki page and extracting relevant information -> Second part of the execution deals with with using the crawled information to uniquely identify laureate in Web of Science.
+1) Execute Nobel_prize_crawl with required modules imported.

+ -> First part of the execution deals with crawling laureate's wiki page and extracting relevant information

+ -> Second part of the execution deals with with using the crawled information to uniquely identify laureate in Web of Science.